ellailan/pm/prompts.md

 Get rid of duplicate tickets.
 Make sure unassigned tickets render correctly.

 **Result:**
-- Added deduplication logic in ticket-context.tsx to filter out duplicate tickets by ID when fetching
+- Added deduplication logic in `ticket-context.tsx` to filter out duplicate tickets by ID when fetching
-- Updated seed script to delete ALL existing tickets before re-seeding (fixed UUID syntax for delete query)
+- Updated the seed script to delete ALL existing tickets before re-seeding (fixed UUID syntax for the delete query)
-- Ran seed script successfully - database cleaned from 18 tickets to 6 clean tickets
+- Ran the seed script successfully — database cleaned from 18 tickets to six clean tickets
-- Fixed sidebar text contrast (changed to white text on dark navy background)
+- Fixed sidebar text contrast (changed to white text on a dark navy background)
-- Added bg-navy-800/50 background to unassigned tickets scroll area
+- Added `bg-navy-800/50` background to the unassigned tickets scroll area

 ## Prompt 35 — Softened Neo-Brutalism Design